Stjaertfena/lab-2-undoing-changes/README.md

   ```

 1. With the orphaned commit identified, push the branch to the remote repo.

+Congratulations, you have now completed the first part of this assignment! 🎉

 ### Move branches/commits (committed in wrong branch) and reset original branch
 1. Switch to the `main` branch in THIS repo.